eclipse-kura/kura/docs/kura-wires/single-port-wire-components/db-store-and-filter.md

-# DB Store and Filter
+# Wire Record Store and Wire Record Query

-This tutorial will present how to use DB Store and DB Filter components in Wires using the OPC-UA simulated server already used in [OPC-UA Application](../../connect-field-devices/opcua-driver.md).
+This tutorial will present how to use Wire Record Store and Wire Record Query components and provide an example based on the OPC-UA simulated server already used in [OPC-UA Application](../../connect-field-devices/opcua-driver.md).

-The DB Store component allows the wire graphs to interact with the database provided by Kura.
-It stores in a user-defined table all the envelopes received by the component.
-The component can be configured as follows:
+The Wire Record Store component allows the wire graphs to interact with a persistend Wire Record store implementation, for example a SQL database.
+It stores in a user-defined collection all the envelopes received by the component.

-- **table.name**: the name of the table to be created.
-- **maximum.table.size**: the size of the table.
+The DB Filter component, instead, can run a custom query on the attached store and emit the result on the wire.

+!!! note
+    The Wire Record Store and Wire Record Query components have been introduced in Kura 5.3.0 as a replacement of the Db Store and Db Filter, that have been deprecated.

+    The reason of the deprecation is the fact that Db Store and Db Filter only support databases that provide a JDBC interface.
+Moreover, the old Db Store interacts with the database using a set of hardcoded SQL queries.
+    This fact makes it difficult to use it with different databases since the syntax of the queries is usually database-specific.

+    The new components use the `org.eclipse.kura.wire.store.provider.WireRecordStoreProvider` and `org.eclipse.kura.wire.store.provider.QueryableWireRecordStoreProvider` APIs introduced in 5.3.0 allowing to use them with generic data store implementations.

+    Please note that Wire Record Query component is not portable by nature, since it allows to execute an arbitrary user defined query.
+The new APIs allows to use it with non-JDBC data stores.

+The Wire Record Store component can be configured as follows:

+- **Record Collection Name**: The name of the record collection that should be used.
+The implementation of the collection depends on the Wire Record Store implementation, if it is a SQL database, the collection will likely be a table.
+- **Maximum Record Collection Size**: The maximum number of records that is possible to store in the collection.
-- **cleanup.records.keep**: the number of records in the table to keep while performing a cleanup operation.
+- **Cleanup Records Keep**: The number of records in the collection to keep while performing a cleanup operation (if set to 0 all the records will be deleted).
+The cleanup operation is performed when a new record is inserted and the current size of the record collection is greater than the configured **Maximum Record Collection Size**.
-- **DbService Target Filter** : the database instance to be used.
+- **WireRecordStoreProvider Target Filter** : Specifies, as an OSGi target filter, the pid of the of the Wire Record Store instance to be used.

-The DB Filter component, instead, can run a custom SQL query on the Kura database.
-It can be configured as follows:
+The Wire Record Query component can be configured as follows:

-- **sql.view**: SQL to be executed to build a view.
+- **Query**: Query to be executed.
+The query syntax depends on the Queryable Wire Record Store implementation.
-- **cache.expiration.interval**: cache validity in seconds.
-When the cache expires, a new read in the database will be performed.
+- **Cache Expiration Interval (Seconds)**: This component is capable of maintaining a cache of the records produced by the last query execution and emitting its contents on the Wire until it expires.
+This value specifies the cache validity interval in seconds.
+When cache expires, it will cause a new read in the database.
+A database read will be performed for every trigger received if the value is set to 0.
-- **DbService Target Filter** : the database instance to be used.
+- **QueryableWireRecordStoreProvider Target Filter** : Specifies, as an OSGi target filter, the pid of the of the Queryable Wire Record Store instance to be used.
-- **emit.empty.result** : defines if the envelope should be emitted even if the query return an empty result.
+- **Emit On Empty Result** : Defines the behavior of the component if the result of the performed query is empty.
+If set to true, an empty envelope will be emitted in this case, if set to false no envelopes will be emitted.

-The following procedure will create a wire graph that collects data from a simulated OPC-UA Server, stores it in a table in the database, using the DB Store component, and publishes it in the cloud platform.
-Moreover, the DB Filter is used to read from the database and write data to the OPC-UA Server based on the values read.
+The following procedure will create a wire graph that collects data from a simulated OPC-UA Server, stores it in a table in the database, using the Wire Record Store component, and publishes it in the cloud platform.
+Moreover, the Wire Record Query component is used to read from the database and write data to the OPC-UA Server based on the values read.

 ## Configure OPC-UA server simulator